A commentary on the Divine Liturgy According to St John Chrysostom

 How was the Divine Liturgy celebrated in Hagia Sophia in the sixth century?

-A layman’s attempt to trace it back to Emperor Justinian’s time guided by Pseudo-Dionysius’ Ecclesiastical Hierarchy and the subsequent Greek commentaries written on the Byzantine Liturgy.
+A layman’s attempt is made in this collection of essays to trace the Liturgy back to the time of Emperor Justinian the Great, guided by Pseudo-Dionysius’ Ecclesiastical Hierarchy and the subsequent Greek commentaries.

 We must remember that the Byzantine rite is basically the rite of the Great Church [Hagia Sophia].